-- Savings on installation costs - More extensive diagnostics, leading to increased availability of installation sections - Automatic management of installation documentation - Installation optimization on the fly during operation
+- · Savings on installation costs - More extensive diagnostics, leading to increased availability of installation sections - Automatic management of installation documentation - Installation optimization on the fly during operation

-In an automation system, there are, in general, multiple PROFIBUS PA strands connected to the fast PROFIBUS DP via coupler units.
+In an automation system, there are generally multiple PROFIBUS PA lines connected to fast PROFIBUS DP via coupler units.
 This is also connected to the process control system.